 Dr. Ramakrishnan's lab focuses on signal transduction in autoimmunity and inflammation as well as immunometabolism.
 Studies involve cellular and molecular approaches, animal models and patient samples as well as collaborations with chemists aimed at drug discovery.
 Diseases of research interest are:

 - Type 1 diabetes

 NF-κB is known to be a family of dimeric transcription factor that act as a key regulator of the immune and inflammatory responses.
-Because inflammation has been linked to so many diseases in recent times, there is much interest in the role of NF-κB in autoimmune conditions like diabetes and cancer.
+Because inflammation has been linked to so many diseases in recent times, there is much interest in the role of NF-κB in chronic inflammatory diseases, cancer and autoimmune conditions like diabetes.